edmarbarros/edmarbarros/README.md

 ### Hey!
 I am Edmar 👋

 I am a Brazilian software engineer with extensive experience working with startups across Europe, Australia, and the United States.
-Throughout my career, I have helped to build products in diverse areas such as healthcare and research, payments, customer rate optimization, and mobility.
+Throughout my career, I have helped to build products in diverse areas such as healthcare and research, payments, conversion rate optimization, and mobility.